Why can’t we see God?

 Beloved, now we are children of God; and it has not yet been revealed what we shall be, but we know that when He is revealed, we shall be like Him, for we shall see Him as He is.

-John is basically saying that the very substance and essence of God, which is concealed from our eyes right now, will be seen in all of its glory, majesty, and splendor in heaven.
+Basically, what John is saying that the very essence and substance of God, currently hidden from our sight, will one day be seen in all its glory, majesty, and splendor in heaven.

-Until that day, the scriptures tell us consistently that no person shall see God and live; this is because God is holy, and we are not (Exod.
-33:20).
+Until that day, the scriptures consistently tell us that no one can see God and live; this is because God is holy, and we are not (Exodus 33:20).
+Even Moses who was considered righteous was not permitted to see the unveiled glory of God, rather he was only allowed to catch a refracted glimpse of His back parts (Exodus.
+33:23).

-Ever since Adam and Eve fell and were driven from the Garden, God has been invisible to human beings, but not because God is intrinsically incapable of being seen.
-The problem is not with our eyes but with our hearts.
+Since Adam and Eve were expelled from the Garden of Eden, God has been invisible to humans, but not because He is incapable of being seen.
+It’s not our eyes, but our hearts that are the problem.

-Jesus, in the Sermon on the Mount, made the promise that someday, a certain group of people would see God.
+Jesus, in the Sermon on the Mount, promised that someday, a certain group of people would see God.

 Matthew 5:8 (NKJV)